BeanSparrow/mcp-launcher/README.md

 ## Environment Configuration

 The `.env` file contains personal configuration values that should not be committed to source control.
-Copy `.env.template` to `.env` and update the values:
+Copy `.env.template` to `.env` and update the values.

+**Note**: By default, the filesystem server directory is set to `User\Documents\Claude` in the `.env.template`, but you can modify the `MCP_FILESYSTEM_PATHS` value to any directory you want Claude to access:

 ```
 # User specific paths